-*Interactive dashboards with statistics at the end of the article were updated 14.10.2024
+*Interactive dashboards with datailed statistics at the end of the article updated 30.10.2024 (95 transit voyages and 3,05 mln tn of transit cargo).

 CHNL publishes the next update of NSR transit voyages in 2024.
 Please note that all information below refers to NSR transit voyages and not to all traffic at NSR.
 Voyage and cargo data are obtained from various sources, including AIS data on vessel traffic, and represent our preliminary estimates.